The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: -invariant elementary systems

 The unitary, irreducible representations of $E(3)$ and $e(3)$ in their traditional, purely algebraic bra-ket formalism are known and are summarized e.g. in \cite{Tung,KoRe1,SiJa}.
 Nevertheless, they can also be derived and presented in a geometric form using Weyl spinor fields on 2-spheres of the momentum space, analogously to those on the mass-shell for the Poincar\'e group (see \cite{StWi}).
-However, a special feature of the spinor fields providing the representations of $E(3)$ in the latter formalism, viz. their N-type character (see Appendix \ref{sub-A.2}, or for a more detailed discussion, \cite{PR,HT}), is not manifest.
-Moreover, and more importantly, the naive, apparently `obvious' decomposition of the total angular momentum operator into its spin and orbital parts, suggested by the analogy with the representations of the Poincar\'e group, is \emph{not} well defined.
+However, a special feature of the spinor fields in the latter formalism, viz. their N-type character (see Appendix \ref{sub-A.2}, or for a more detailed discussion, \cite{PR,HT}), is not manifest.
+Moreover, and more importantly, the naive, apparently `obvious' decomposition of the total angular momentum operator into its spin and orbital parts is \emph{not} well defined.
 This drawback is cured by the use of the space of the square integrable cross section of the complex line bundles ${\cal O}(-2s)$ as the representation space.
 These two forms of the representations are motivated by the spinorial ideas and techniques of general relativity \cite{EaTod,PR,HT}; and, in the case of $SU(2)$-invariant systems considered in \cite{Sz1}, their use has already made considerably easier to solve the resulting partial differential equations in closed form.
 In Appendix \ref{sub-A.1}, we summarize the complex and spinorial tools that we use, and Appendix \ref{sub-A.2} is a summary of the key results on the unitary, irreducible representations of $E(3)$ in these two forms.
 These appendices make the present paper essentially self-contained.
-For a more detailed discussion of these ideas, see \cite{EaTod,PR,HT}, or, for a concise summary of the necessary background, see Appendix 4.1 of \cite{Sz1}.
+For a more detailed discussion of these ideas, see \cite{EaTod,PR,HT}, or, for a concise summary of the necessary background, see Appendix A.1 of \cite{Sz1}.